fravila08/Django-Revamp/Day1/part-II/Fields-Methods-Fixtures-and-Admin/README.md

     # You'll be queried to provide a username, email, and password
 ```

-Finally we are ready to enter our Admin Site and interact with our `Students Model`.
+Finally we are ready to enter our Admin Site and interact with our `Pokemon Model`.

 ```bash
     python manage.py runserver